hdr-bgnn/Minnow_Segmented_Traits/README.md

 The resulting dataset was then merged with the <a href="https://github.com/hdr-bgnn/minnowTraits/blob/main/Files/Image_Quality_Metadata_v1_20211206_151204.csv">Image_Metadata_v1_20211206_151152.csv</a>.

-### Selection of which segmented images to analyze
+### Analysis of segmented images

 Each segmented image has the following traits: trunk, head, eye, dorsal fin, caudal fin, anal fin, pelvic fin, and pectoral fin.
 For each segmented trait, there may be more than one "blob", or group of pixels identifying a trait.
 We created a matrix of <a href="https://github.com/hdr-bgnn/minnowTraits/blob/main/Files/presence.absence.matrix.csv"> presence.absence.matrix.csv</a>.

-We removed images where a trait was missing.
-That removed only 40 images.
+We removed images where a trait and the scale were missing.
+That removed only X images.

 For each trait, we counted the number of blobs and the percentage of the largest blob.
 We analyzed this matrix using the <a href="https://github.com/hdr-bgnn/minnowTraits/blob/main/Scripts/selectionCriteraSegmentedImages.R">selectionCriteriaSegmentedImages.R</a> in Scripts and results can be found in the folder Preliminary Results.